Browse by Medical Category

 At MassGeneral Hospital for Children, we know that the time of your child’s diagnosis and treatment is a very stressful one and we strive to provide an open, welcoming environment.
 We believe that no one knows a child as well as the parent does: parents, along with primary care providers, become our partners in a child's care and have an active voice in all treatment plans.

-The Thrive component of the MGH Pediatric Epilepsy Program has been developed to provide opportunities for children with epilepsy to have programs designed to:
+Thrive is a wellness component of the Mass General Pediatric Epilepsy Program.
+It has been developed to provide opportunities and programs for children with epilepsy.

 Epilepsy is a neurological condition involving the brain that makes people more susceptible to having seizures.